 All you need to keep in mind is find a way to maintain both your general physical health and mental health.
-It is important to eat right, and by that we mean eat nutritious food.
+It is important to eat right, and by that we mean eat nutritious food and avoid food that calls for acne.
 What is also important is to interact with people and not live in social isolation.
 It is important to correctly deal with anxiety, depression and other mental issues, so that it stops affecting the way you think.
 This, in turn, will help you achieve your goal of skin health too.

 The best way to tackle acne is to visit an expert who can help identify the real cause of your acne.
 Together, you can chart out a plan to rid yourself of the acne and spots as well as find a way to maintain good skin health.

 Food is not necessarily good or bad; you just have to keep in mind that anything in excess will lead to no good.
-So, remember to include the right food to your daily diet, but don’t eliminate things just because a friend faced an issue or because you read something somewhere.
+So, remember to include the right food to your daily diet and avoid foods that cause acne, but don’t eliminate things just because a friend faced an issue or because you read something somewhere.
 There are many myths that are doing the rounds and the best way for you to know if something suits you or doesn’t is to check with your doctor.